Akahara/Esolang-bt/readme.md

-# Esolangs
+Esolangs
 ============

-This repository is a collection of my completed [Esolangs]{https://esolangs.org/}.
+This repository is a collection of my completed [Esolangs](https://esolangs.org).
 Esolangs are basically esoteric programming languages, they are not meant to be used in production but they can be fun to play with and can prove useful to prove things regarding what can be done with a minimal set of instructions/operations.

 ## bt

 The bt language (bit, but short) is a stack based language where the only values that exist are 0 and 1.

+The main point of bt is that is has only one concrete data-manipulation instruction -- **nand** -- and yet it is turring complete.

 Instructions are written in sequence, white space and new lines do not matter.
 The interpeter executes instructions by searching for the shortest instruction that matches the string at the current position.